adebola-io/whirlwind/source/herald/README.md

 # Herald

-Herald sets up necessary tools for development using the Whirlwind language.
+Herald is the package manager and setup tool for development using the Whirlwind language.

+## Usage